MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/coaching.md

 * Lead by example.
 People are more engaged if they work for a manager who is working at least as much as they are.
 * Evenly distribute work.
 Highly utilized employees often work longer hours than their peers, which can lead to disengagement.
 * Maintain large internal networks across the company.
 Employees with larger networks than their manager are more likely to view leadership unfavorably.
 (In order to qualify as a connection, an employee must interact with another person at least two times per month in an email or meeting with five or fewer participants.)
-* Empower employees with ownership of workstreams so decisions can be made at the level where immediate action can be taken.
+* Empower employees with ownership of work streams so decisions can be made at the level where immediate action can be taken.
 * Enable and use [Insights](../myanalytics/use/use-the-insights.md#prepare-for-your-meetings) to manage your calendar and increase your awareness of conflicting meetings and meetings that keep you informed of decisions.
 * Promptly decline meetings as soon as possible with a brief explanation of why to reinforce decision-making roles and to role model healthy habits.

-## Change catalysts
+## Change strategies

 #### Develop a 1:1 conversation series